GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 ##### header
 * Adds a Rich Text Editor to the template section allowing users to include information in the header of the PDF
-* [Unless you use `@page`](pdf-features/pagebreaks.md#at-page) to set your own header, the core header will automatically be included in your PDF.
+* [Unless you use `@page`](pdf-features/pagebreaks.md#page) to set your own header, the core header will automatically be included in your PDF.

 ##### first\_header
 * Adds a Rich Text Editor to the template section allowing users to include information in a header on the first page of the PDF
-* [Unless you use `@page`](pdf-features/pagebreaks.md#at-page) to set your own header, the core header will automatically be included in your PDF.
+* [Unless you use `@page`](pdf-features/pagebreaks.md#page) to set your own header, the core header will automatically be included in your PDF.

 ##### footer
 * Adds a Rich Text Editor to the template section allowing users to include information in the footer of the PDF
-* [Unless you use `@page`](pdf-features/pagebreaks.md#at-page) to set your own footer, the core footer will automatically be included in your PDF.
+* [Unless you use `@page`](pdf-features/pagebreaks.md#page) to set your own footer, the core footer will automatically be included in your PDF.

 ##### first\_footer
 * Adds a Rich Text Editor to the template section allowing users to include information in a footer on the first page of the PDF
-* [Unless you use `@page`](pdf-features/pagebreaks.md#at-page) to set your own footer, the core footer will automatically be included in your PDF.
+* [Unless you use `@page`](pdf-features/pagebreaks.md#page) to set your own footer, the core footer will automatically be included in your PDF.

 ##### background\_color
 * Adds a colour picker to the template section allowing users to change the PDF background colour.
-* [Unless you use `@page`](pdf-features/pagebreaks.md#at-page) to set your own background(-color), the background colour will automatically be included in your PDF.
+* [Unless you use `@page`](pdf-features/pagebreaks.md#page) to set your own background(-color), the background colour will automatically be included in your PDF.

 ##### background\_image
 * Adds an upload box to the template section allowing users to upload and select a background image for the PDF
-* [Unless you use `@page`](pdf-features/pagebreaks.md#at-page) to set your own background(-image), the background image will automatically be included in your PDF.
+* [Unless you use `@page`](pdf-features/pagebreaks.md#page) to set your own background(-image), the background image will automatically be included in your PDF.

 #### Custom Fields

 Adding your own custom fields is where this feature gets really powerful.
-Using the `fields` sub-key you can define text, paragraph, rich text, radio buttons, select boxes, colour pickers or upload fields with a few lines of code:
+Using the `fields` sub-key, you can define text, paragraph, rich text, radio buttons, select boxes, colour pickers or upload fields with a few lines of code:

 ```
 public function configuration() {